Contact & FAQ

 SRC also accepts instructions in cases involving alleged sexual offences against persons including involving minors.
 Sam is aware of the sensitivities of such cases and prepared an article in the Independent discussing this area (link opens in new window).

-To obtain data in these cases, SRC will liaise directly with the police, since they will require Sam to sign appropriate Memorandum of Undertakings (MOUs) and for SRC to adhere to appropriate security procedures (which are already in place).
+To obtain data in these cases, SRC will liaise directly with the police, since they will require Sam to sign an appropriate Memorandum of Undertaking (MOUs) and for SRC to adhere to specified security procedures (which SRC already has in place).

 • How will you use my data?

 Please see SRC's Privacy Policy in terms of use of this website.
-For legal instructions, handling of case data is often complex, sensitive and subject to various legal and other conditions.
+For legal instructions, handling of case data is often complex, sensitive and subject to various legal and other conditions including Memorandum of Undertakings (MOUs).
 Also as an expert witness, instructions are generally subject to Legal Privilege (if via a legal professional) and the Expert Witness rules.
 Sam can discuss with legal professionals directly, the potential requirements and usual process with respect to obtaining and use of case data.

 • How do I get the data?